Prathibha856/Prathibha856/README.md

 ---

 ### 💡 What I Do
-- Build and experiment with **web projects** using HTML, CSS, and JavaScript
+- Built and experiment with **web projects** using HTML, CSS, and JavaScript
-- Explore **Python** for automation, data handling, and logical problem-solving
+-Build **ML models** for fraud detection, churn prediction, and crowd management
+- Develop **full-stack web applications** using Flask, React.js, and SQL
+- Perform **data analysis** and visualization using Python, Pandas, and Power BI
-- Continuously improve by learning new concepts and refining my coding style
+- Continuously learn new technologies and refine my coding style

 ---